-This information about the role of an occupational therapist (OT) has been taken from information provided by Royal College of Occupational Therapists, NHS Careers, Great Ormond Street Hospital.
+The information below about the role of an occupational therapist (OT) has been adapted from information provided by Royal College of Occupational Therapists, NHS Careers, and Great Ormond Street Hospital.

 What does an occupational therapist (OT) do?

 Occupational therapy is the assessment and treatment of physical, psychological, social and environmental needs using specific, purposeful activity to prevent disability and help to increase people’s independence and satisfaction in all aspects of daily life.

 The Royal College of Occupational Therapists says that OTs can help with everyday things in life when we have difficulty with these things.

 Occupational therapy provides practical support to people with a physical and mental illness, disability, long-term condition, or those experiencing the effects of ageing, to do the things they need or want to do.
 It enables people of all ages to carry out practical and purposeful activities (often referred to as “occupation”).
 The therapy could help with essential day-to-day tasks – such as dressing, cooking or going shopping, to the things that make us who we are – our job, interests, hobbies and relationships.

 OTs work closely with people to enable them to lead full and satisfying lives as independently as possible and achieve personal goals.
 This therapy offers valuable support and minimises the impact of disease and disability through the use of purposeful activity.